The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 We conclude that the fainter objects may very well be the tip of a distribution of supernova remnants, where the majority have luminosities below our detection limit.
-Indeed, the brightest of these fainter objects sources, with diameter $>0.4$\,pc but $L_\mathrm{6\,cm}<3\cdot10^{28}$\,erg\,s$^{-1}$Hz$^{-1}$ (see Fig. \ref{fig:LD}), e.g. 0.2171+0.484, 0.2211+0.398, and 0.2360+0.431 are all consistent with being observed close to their 6\,cm peak (see e.g. panel d in Fig. \ref{fig:classex} and appendix \ref{app:book}).
-Furthermore, these three sources are all long lived with stable lightcurves, indicating they did not evolve from the most luminous sources described above.
+Indeed, the brightest of these fainter objects sources, with diameter $>0.4$\,pc but $L_\mathrm{6\,cm}<3\cdot10^{28}$\,erg\,s$^{-1}$Hz$^{-1}$ (see Fig. \ref{fig:LD}), for example 0.2171+0.484, 0.2211+0.398, and 0.2360+0.431 are all consistent with being observed close to their 6\,cm peak (see for example panel d in Fig. \ref{fig:classex} and appendix \ref{app:book}).
+Furthermore, these three sources are all long lived with stable lightcurves, suggesting they are more likely in the more-slowly-evolving SNR phase, rather than in SN phase like the most luminous sources discussed above.
 Also, these sources show prominent 18\,cm emission, indicating the blast wave has reached outside the ionised CSM.